usnistgov/ZENO/cpp/doc/release/sphinx/index.rst

 Run the code in a web browser
 -----------------------------

-The ZENO code can be run directly at https://zeno.nist.gov/zenoweb
+The ZENO code used to be able to be run directly.
+However, this feature is currently disabled.
+If you would like this feature reenabled, :doc:`please let us know <zenoweb>`.

 How to get the code
 -------------------